kumbier-cook/kumbier-cook.github.io/_posts/2021-12-20-detroit-style-pizza.md

 Return to dough and stretch it out again.
 It should be able to reach the edges this time.
 If not, let it rest a little more and try again.
 To get the dough to stay in the corners, stretch it up beyond the corners so that it pulls back into place.
+Dimple the dough by prodding with your fingers.
 Once dough is stretched, cover again and set aside while you make the sauce.

 3. For the Sauce: Adjust oven rack to lowest position and preheat oven to 550°F (290°C), or as close to it as your oven gets.
 Heat 2 tablespoons (30ml) olive